lehtisa/tuni_meep_doc/docs/source/double_slit.rst

         )
     ]

-We will want to make a new plot for each distance L away from the double-slit that we want to observe.
-Let us choose three distances at 15, 25 and 35 µm away.
-Let us define the figures and axis for the three plots.
+We will be saving the intensity distribution at different distances away from the double-slit at the maximum resolution, saving the max distance distribution at different resolutions and imaging the propagated field.
+All these plots will be shown in one subplot.
+Let us choose three distances at 15, 25 and 35 µm away from the double-slit.
+Let us define the axis for the three plots.
 Let us also add in the colormap to be used later.

 .. code-block:: python

-    # Figure and axis containers
+    # Figure and axis containers for a specific subplot layout
-    figs = []
-    axs = []

-    # Defining three separate figures and their axis
-    for p in range(0,3):
-        figs.append(plt.figure(dpi=300))
-        axs.append(figs[p].add_subplot(1, 1, 1))
+    fig = plt.figure(figsize=(9, 6), dpi=300)
+    gs = fig.add_gridspec(2, 2, height_ratios=[1, 1.2], hspace=0.3)
+    ax1 = fig.add_subplot(gs[0, :]) # Propagated field plot
+    ax2 = fig.add_subplot(gs[1, 0]) # Distance plot
+    ax3 = fig.add_subplot(gs[1, 1]) # Resolution convergence plot

+    # Colormap for plots
     cmap = mpl.colormaps['copper']

-Now let us define the maximum distance from double-slit to observation plane, which will be 35 µm and the maximum angle away from the direction of the plane wave that we will observe at every distance.
+Now let us define the maximum distance from the double-slit to the observation plane, which will be 35 µm, and the maximum angle away from the direction of the plane wave that we will observe at every distance.

 .. code-block:: python

+    # Calculating distance from slit to PML-layer and maximum angle range to check
     slits_to_dpml = (width/2 - dpml) - wall_xpos
     theta_max = np.arctan((height/2 - dpml)/slits_to_dpml)

 Now we will start the for-loop for running the simulation at different resolutions.
-All comments will be in the code since we want to include the whole for-loop structure in one code block.
+It will contain an inner for-loop to extract and plot intensity distribution at different distances at maximum resolution.
+All comments will be in the code since we want to include the whole for-loop structure in one coherent code block.

 .. code-block:: python

+    # Looping over different resolutions for convergence testing
     for k in range(0,4):

-        # Resolution of the simulation doubles each loop
+        # Resolution of the simulation
         resolution = 10*(2**k)

-        # Plot color for current resolution off colormap
+        # Color mapping for resolution convergence plot
-        plt_color = cmap((3-k)/3)
+        plt_color_res = cmap((3-k)/3)

         # Define simulation
         sim = mp.Simulation(